WELCOME FROM THE DEPARTMENT HEAD

 • 1958-59: The Recreation Program concentration is added; the department is renamed as Health, Physical Education and Recreation (HPER); Men’s Memorial Gymnasium is constructed and becomes the new home of the HPER Department.

-• 1967: Dr. Jeanette A. Hutchinson is employed as an Aquatic Instructor and becomes the first female Aquatic Instructor in Louisiana to be certified by the American Red Cross as a Water Safety Instructor (WSI).
+• 1971: Dr. Jeanette Agers-Hutchinson is employed as an Aquatic Instructor and becomes the first black female Aquatic Instructor in the State of Louisiana to be certified by the American Red Cross as a Water Safety Instructor (WSI) Trainer License.

 • 1974: Dr. C.D.
-Henry leaves Grambling to become Assistant Commissioner of the Big Ten Conference; Dr. William M. Sanders becomes HPER Department Head.
+Henry leaves Grambling State University to become Associate Commissioner of the Big Ten Conference; Dr. William M. Sanders becomes HPER Department Head.

 Additional Information: